top of page

 G Buddy Leather

 My journey began as a hobby-slash-therapy in 2010.
 I was hanging out with a friend at his music store in Nova Scotia where he did lots of creative stuff - from whittling wooden spoons and small wood carvings - to making guitar straps.
 My first creation, with the aid of my friend, was a dog leash.
-Then I made a small, hand sewn leather bag and attached it to the leash.
-Then I carved my dog’s face in it.
+Then I made a small, hand sewn leather bag and I carved my dog’s face in it & attached it to the leash. .
 That was the beginning …

 Soon after that, I went to work in the oil patch – two weeks on, two weeks off.
 I would make some belts and wallets at home and bring them back to work.
 Soon I was getting orders every week.
 One day, I had an idea to carve a fretboard into a belt for a friend’s birthday.
 Though it was a lot of work, the finished product looked great and my friend loved it.

-In 2015, I gave up my full time job, put on my leather hat, loaded up the family, and moved to Vancouver Island (kind of like Jedd Clampett).
+In 2015, I gave up my full time job, put on my leather hat, my wife & I loaded up, and moved to Vancouver Island to be near our daughter .
 I went to my first market, set up a booth selling leather products and began to gather a following, getting custom orders most every week.
-At that point I realized – hey, I think I’ve got something here.
+At that point I realized – hey, I think this will work as my retirement gig.
 I love what I’m doing, I’m good at it and people like the product.

 My style is what you might call a “vintage model”.
 I make everything by hand the slow, careful way, using water based dyes and largely veg tan leather.
 This leather is processed in an eco-friendly manner, from start to finish, and actually takes months to complete, with no harmful chemicals involved.
 By taking this extra time, it provides a long-lasting, superior end product.

 I use very little social media, preferring to meet and talk to my customers first hand.
-We start talking and, more often than not, we veer off to something they hadn’t come in for but they’ve always wanted and, before you know it, we’ve designed that extra special custom item.
+We start talking and before you know it, we’ve designed that extra special custom item.
 Drop in, take a look and check out what’s on hand and, if I don’t have what you’re looking for, there’s a good chance I might be able to make it for you!

 Luc Cuypers